Emancipator (musician): Career

 In January 2020, Emancipator released a new single, "Labyrinth," along with the title of his sixth studio album, Mountain of Memory, and announced a tour for the album.
 At the end of February 2020, Emancipator released his second single off the album, "Iron Ox."
 On April 3, 2020, Emancipator released his sixth studio album, Mountain of Memory.
+Later that year, Emancipator released Mountain of Memory Remixes, a remix album featuring reworks of tracks from his 2020 album Mountain of Memory by various producers, including Poldoore, il:lo, CloZee, and others.